susam/emfy/README.md

 Emacs for You (Emfy)
 ====================

-This project provides a tiny [`.emacs`] file to set up Emacs quickly.
+This project provides a tiny [`init.el`] file to set up Emacs quickly.
 This document provides a detailed description of how to set it up and get started with Emacs.